BOHEMIAN RHAPSODY

 What else could he tell himself, then?
 But “It doesn’t matter to me.
 If I’m easy come, easy go, then you don’t matter either.
 And, I don’t need anyone at all.”

-I Don’t Need Anyone”/Going Solo
+“I Don’t Need Anyone”/Going Solo

 Freddie, of course, needed quite a lot.
 But, having needs was a very insecure place to live; convinced he had to go it alone; a misfit; an outcast; not feeling seen.
 Or that he’d ever belonged in his traditional family; who didn’t “get him,” to say the least.
-Plus, he battled a voice inside his mind, I am quite sure, that didn’t accept him either, and saddled him with constant self-doubt.
+Plus, he battled a voice inside his mind, I am quite sure, that didn’t accept him either, and saddled him with self-doubt.

 Freddie Mercury overrode his insecurities with a ballsy self-righteous; know-it-all attitude.
 And often he was right, which only reinforced it.
 About what Queen needed and where they were going.
 Only Freddie could provide it, he strongly believed; not being able to rely on anyone.
 And, if someone didn’t give him what he thought was best; they were gone.

 Freddie clearly needed people.
 But, he controlled this need by “I don’t need anyone;” getting rid of people before or if they betrayed; left; or disappointed him.
 And, of course, everyone inevitably did; having their own separate lives; as people who trust love do.
 Roger, Brian, and John married and had families.
 Mary went her own separate way to find the love Freddie couldn’t give her.
 She got pregnant.
-And, as sensitive and frightened as Freddie was, he misinterpreted this separateness as rejection.
+As sensitive and frightened as Freddie was, he misinterpreted separateness as rejection.

 So, when Freddie had love; or what looked like love; it was fragile and complicated by a deep confusion about what love is.
 They all loved him.
 Yet, they couldn’t give him the constant focus of an admiring crowd in the moments he held them, spellbound, on the stage.
 And, this was the only way Freddie’s insecurities could be appeased.

-The Darkness Of In-Between Spaces/Running Away
+Dark In-Between Spaces/Running Away

 The spaces-in-between his performances/with all the enraptured eyes gone/left him in a deep abyss, barraged by dark thoughts/questions about his sexuality/fears of being rejected for who he was.